hybridsjs/hybrids/docs/core-concepts/descriptors.md

 myElement.addEventListener('@invalidate', () => { ...});
 ```

-When property cache value invalidates, change detection mechanism dispatches `@invalidate` custom event  (composed and bubbling), which allows observing changes of the element properties.
-The event is dispatched implicit when you set new value by the assertion or explicit by calling `invalidate` in `connect` callback.
+When property cache value invalidates, change detection dispatches `@invalidate` custom event (composed and bubbling).
+You can listen to this event and observe changes in the element properties.
+It is dispatched implicit when you set new value by the assertion or explicit by calling `invalidate` in `connect` callback.
 The event type was chosen to avoid name collision with those created by the custom elements authors.

-If the third party code is responsible for the property value, you can use `invalidate` callback to update it and trigger change detection.
+If the third party code is responsible for the property value, you can use `invalidate` callback to update it and trigger event dispatch.
 For example, it can be used to connect to async web APIs or external libraries:

 ```javascript
 import reduxStore from './store';